ViacomInc/data-point/README.md

 }

 dataPoint.transform('entry:getReposWithAllTags', null, options).then((acc) => {
-  console.log(acc.value) // returns all the repos for nodejs org })
+  // returns all the repos
+  // for nodejs org
+  console.log(acc.value)
+})
 ```